5 Days In Turkey Itinerary – Istanbul & Beyond

 How can I travel between Istanbul, Cappadocia, and Ephesus?

 For an efficient itinerary, consider taking domestic flights between these destinations.
-Turkey has a well-connected network of airports, making it easy to travel between major cities.
+Turkey has a well-connected network of domestic airports, making it easy to travel between major cities.

-During a 2-day stay in Istanbul, make sure to visit the Hagia Sophia, Blue Mosque, Topkapi Palace, and Grand Bazaar, and take a Bosphorus cruise to enjoy the city’s highlights.
+During a 2-day stay in Istanbul, make sure to visit the Hagia Sophia, Blue Mosque, Topkapi Palace, and Grand Bazaar, and take a Bosphorus Strait cruise to enjoy the city’s highlights.

 What are the top activities to do in Cappadocia?